Skip to content

 Rack elevations

-The rack's Overview draws NetBox-style paired elevations — front and rear side by side — and the Devices tab keeps a single toggleable one.
+The rack's Overview draws paired elevations — front and rear side by side — and the Devices tab keeps a single toggleable one.
 Three display modes:

 Mode Shows